-Mullen went to Florida from Utah with Head Coach Urban Meyer, with whom he had spent 10 seasons.
-While the quarterbacks coach at Utah, Mullen developed current NFL star Alex Smith – the first overall selection in the 2005 NFL Draft – from a pocket passer into an efficient executor of the spread, making him one of the most versatile threats in college football.
+Mullen went to Florida from Utah with head coach Urban Meyer, with whom he had spent 10 seasons.
+While the quarterbacks coach at Utah, Mullen developed current NFL standout Alex Smith – the first overall selection in the 2005 NFL Draft – from a pocket passer into an efficient executor of the spread, making him one of the most versatile threats in college football.
 Smith took over the starting job three games into Mullen’s tenure, passing for 2,247 yards and running for 452 to finish second in the Mountain West in total offense in 2003.

 The 2004 campaign saw Smith earn National Player of the Year honors from The Sporting News and Sports Illustrated, while also becoming Utah’s first-ever Heisman Trophy finalist.
 Smith also garnered final consideration for the Davey O’Brien and Walter Camp National Player of the Year Awards.
 Smith passed for 2,952 yards and 32 touchdowns and ran for 631 yards and 10 scores on the year, ranking second in the nation with a 176.5 efficiency rating and leading the Utes to a perfect 12-0 season and a Fiesta Bowl championship.
 As a team, Utah finished the 2004 season third in the nation in scoring offense (45.3) and total offense (499.8).